 But even more disconcerting than the culture shock was the absence of my father.
 It was strange to live without him, to not wake up to the sound of his radio blasting, or to pull my white shirts out of the laundry and find that he'd smuggled in a red sock and stained everything pink.
 He visited, of course-every few months he'd show up on the doorstep proffering a box of chocolates for me and a cheque for my mother.
 For the first few visits he even forced himself to be interested in our activities.
 He'd take me to the library, drive me to birthday parties, politely feign interest when my mother held him hostage with our endless list of complaints (no car, poor heating, intermittent electricity).
 Eventually, though, the visits grew less frequent.
-By the end of our third year there, he couldn't stop his eyes from straight in his chair, refusing to make eye contact and replying to my questions with evasive monosyllables.
-On the weekends, he drove me to the park or to the museum and waited by the car while I finished amusing myself.
-Then he dropped me off and told my mother that we really bonded together, as if these awkward excursions were supposed to make up for years of paternal neglect.
-But one day, about half a year after we'd forged this uncomfortable arrangement, we got lost on our way to a restaurant and found ourselves trapped in a dense maze of ramshackle buildings.
-My father was in a bad mood something had happened at work, I guessed, although I knew better than to ask.
-His mouth was set into a tight line, his hands clenched so tightly around the steering wheel that his knuckles were white.
-We drove in terse silence, the sky Do you remember, Dad?
-When I was six?
-There's no place like home.
-It was the first Western film we saw together.
-I turned my head and saw tears glistening on my father's cheeks.
-There's no place like home.
+By the end of our third year there, he couldn't stop his eyes from glassing over with boredom as I dutifully briefed him about my life at school.
+The boxes of chocolates started appearing in the bin, untouched.